DVitsme/Web-Monitor/README.md

 6. The API allows a signed-in user to edit or delete any of their checks.
    - considering limiting number of checks
 7. In the background, perform all the checks at the appropriate times, and send alerts to the users when a check changes its state from up to down, or visa versa.
+8. Im going to try to not use Express to test myself.

 ## Things I am unsure of